Tiny Internet Interface

 The Tiny Internet Interface (known as TINI or MxTNI) is a microcontroller that includes the facilities necessary to connect to the Internet.
 The MxTNI platform is a microcontroller-based development platform that executes code for embedded web servers.
 The platform is a combination of broad-based I/O, a full TCP/IP stack, and an extensible Java runtime environment that simplifies development of network-connected equipment.

-MxTNI was developed by Dallas Semiconductor, now Maxim Integrated Products.
+MxTNI was developed by Dallas Semiconductor, which is now known as Maxim Integrated Products.
 The interface was originally known as "TINI".
 The company renamed it MxTNI in December 2011.